aldrin-labs/ramm-sui/README.md

 ### Goal

-The goal is to perform a trivial operation: add all of the testing tokens' amounts.
+The goal of this experiment is to perform a trivial operation: add all of the testing tokens' amounts.
 Doing this requires fully instantiating the types of all the involved tokens, which by consequence prevents a fully generic RAMM from being implemented in Sui Move (as of its release).
 The reasoning supporting this conclusion will be below.